The Spirit of Nature

 He has paintings in the the private collections of statesmen, diplomats, a king, a ruler, a sultan, in the National Museum, International companies and in the homes of art lovers throughout the world.

-At his first sole exhibition in 1987 Jimmy Quek (Prabhakara) made this statement "It is important to be prepared to change - to free the mind each time - not to attach too much importance to previous ideas".
+At his first solo exhibition in 1987 Jimmy Quek (Prabhakara) made this statement "It is important to be prepared to change - to free the mind each time - not to attach too much importance to previous ideas".
 Those of us who knew him then will be aware that he has followed his belief.

 Here we have indeed an exhibition of "The Spirit of Nature".
 Jimmy has experimented with shades of light and colour evoking the dreamlike quality in many of his works and reality in others, this reality being related to the abstract.